Bills weather 3-game storm with championship mettle

 Mitch Morse praised how Sean McDermott allowed the players to get rest and take care of their bodies while still preparing for games through unforeseen circumstances.
 This stretch will likely forever be underrated work by the Bills top notch head coach.

 It may not always look pretty, but teams win playoff spots and divisions and one-seeds with stretches like that.
-You have to be a championship caliber team to pull it off.
-Sure, this New England team didn’t appear much good and neither did the the Lions or Browns before them.
+You have to be a championship-caliber team to pull it off.
+Sure, this New England team didn’t appear much good and neither did the Lions or Browns before them.

 It doesn’t matter the caliber of opponent.
 Any NFL team that wins three games during the two-week stretch of hell the Bills just experienced is no joke.